cxlanyagege/COMP30027-Project-ML/README.md

 ## Sample usage

-In Jupyter Notebook, create a new code block at the bottom of **1.
-K-NN classifier**:
+If you want to use 1-KNN and train dataset to predict test dataset:

 ```
 prediction = predict(test_features, train_features, train_labels, k = 1)
 prediction
 ```

-Run the block, it would output something like this:
+Run the code block, it would output something like this:
 ```
 0       0
 1       0